meowsoni/Zotter/README.md

 The only dependency is `python3` as the project's UI is built using `curses` and it uses standard keyboard input `sys.stdin` If you are using a custom keyboard, make sure it is running QMK firmware.

-**HARDWARE BEING USED** <br>
+**SUGGESTED HARDWARE** <br>
-Raspberry Pi Zero 2W <br>
+Raspberry Pi Zero 2W (headless) <br>
-Waveshare 3.5" IPS Touch Screen for Raspberry Pi GPIO/SPI
+Waveshare 3.5" IPS Touch Screen for Raspberry Pi GPIO/SPI Waveshare 4.2" e-Paper Display*

-**DEVELOPMENT NEEDS** <br>
-The problem with `curses` is that a text-based UI cannot draw on most of e-paper displays as they use `framebuffer` and raw pixel data.
+*The problem with `curses` is that a text-based UI cannot draw on most of e-paper displays as they use `framebuffer` and raw pixel data.
 A translation layer would need to be built that could efficiently render a command line application such as Zotter on e-paper displays.
-Drawing a low-level bytemap is impractical as we need partial refresh support to avoid artifacting.
+Drawing a low-level bytemap is impractical as we need partial refresh support to avoid artifacting on e-Paper displays.

 **License** <br>
 It's a little app.
 Give credit.
 Contribute here if you can.
 GNU Public License v3, anyway, included.